 ” Ray was only fifty one years old!”
 She glares.
 “I’ve been a widow longer than I’ve been married!”

-Then I hear a child’s voice asking, “Do you think that Mom was right?”
-Irene pats her forehead with a folded hankie and loses the better part of an eyebrow.
+Then I hear a child’s voice asking, “Do you think Mom was right?”
+Iris pats her forehead with a folded hankie and loses the better part of an eyebrow.
 “Do you think Ray washed his strength away?”

 I don’t know.
 I’ve heard too many funeral home stories to have an opinion.
-Like what happened to Ricky Breen’s face and arms when his motorcycle crashed into a semi, the woman from West Guyan who died delivering a baby that looked like a frog, the bodies of a man and his wife hacked to death in a cornfield.
+Like the boy who got beheaded by a haymower, the woman from West Guyan who died delivering a baby that looked like a frog, and the bodies of a man and his wife hacked to death in a cornfield.
 Their assailant was a nephew who later shot himself.
 Three Smiths in the morgue at the same time.

 “You tell me.”
 I toss the ball back in her court.
 “You know death better than I do.”